guilload/guilload.github.io/_posts/2014-06-28-python-string-interning.md

 {% endhighlight %}

-In [codeobject.c](http://hg.python.org/releasing/2.7.7/file/4b38a5a36536/Objects/codeobject.c#l71){:target="_blank"}, the tuple `consts` contains the literals defined at compile time: booleans, floating-point numbers, integers and strings declared in your program.
+In [codeobject.c](http://hg.python.org/releasing/2.7.7/file/4b38a5a36536/Objects/codeobject.c#l71){:target="_blank"}, the tuple `consts` contains the literals defined at compile time: booleans, floating-point numbers, integers, and strings declared in your program.
 The strings stored in this tuple and not filtered out by the `all_name_chars` function are interned.

 In the example below, `s1` is declared at compile time.
 Oppositely, `s2` is produced at runtime: